adamlilith/fasterRaster/README.md

 # Getting started

-As of 2024/02/26, a new version of this package, `fasterRaster 8.3`, is in development.
+*As of 2024/02/26, a new version of this package, `fasterRaster 8.3`, is in development.
 The new version works well for rasters, but not dependably for vectors.
-If you need to use vectors in your analysis, I recommend you do the work with rasters (to the degree possible) in `fasterRaster`, but use `terra` or `sf` to do operations on vectors.
-When the vectors are ready, import them into `GRASS` using `fast(vector_name)`.
+The main issue is how vectors are loaded using `fast()`.
+This is an active area of development.
+When it gets fixed, **fasterRaster** will be mostly done (for now!)!!!*

 To install the development version, you will need to use: